School Lunch Food Needs HELP!

 Recently Jenna gave us a good look at what’s going on with school lunches here in the U.S., and shared the awesome work she’s doing in her district – she is only one person and is still making a huge impact. (“Eat to Learn – Real Food Compromises in the School Food Revolution”.)
 My hope today in continuing our discussion on school lunches, is that this interview with Jane Hersey of the Feingold Association, will motivate you to make a difference, too.

-Jane shows HOW to do it and says that it’s NOT difficult!
+Jane shows HOW to transform school lunch food and says that it’s NOT difficult!

 You will love Jane Hersey.
 She takes what many have made seem complicated and simplifies it into something DOABLE.
 She shows what baby steps to work on in your district first, what you can do next, and so on, until you have transformed what kids are putting into their bodies every day!